collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What Does Write Permission Allow You to Do?

+Even if you have write permission to a "Shared Repository", it is still common to submit a pull request, but you can do it from within the repo.
+There is often a level of trust involved, for instance, if you are added to an organization as a maintainer of a critical project.
+If you make a change to the repo without submitting a pull request first, you may be changing code in a live branch.
+Whether or not you want to do that depends on your level of comfort with the project.
+It's often still best to have another maintainer review your work through a pull request.

 <!--
 See write permissions chart for info
 Read/write access allows you to do things such as push a branch to the repo, change a file, review a pull request, etc.
-* There is often a level of trust involved, for instance, if you are added to an organization as a maintainer -->
+-->

 </td></tr>